yagizeraslan/Gemini-Unity/README.md

 ## 📄 License

-Unofficial Claude integration.
-Claude™ is a trademark of Anthropic PBC.
+Unofficial Google Gemini integration.
+Gemini™ is a trademark of Google LLC.

 This project is licensed under the MIT License.